fusioncharts/dev_centre_docs/gauge-and-widgets-guide/angular-gauge/creating-real-time-gauges.md

   </tr>
   <tr>
     <td>`dataStamp`</td>
     <td>Constantly changing data stamp that can be added to the real-time data URL, so as to maintain a state.
 Data stamp is basically a token of information that is passed with each update to the chart and back to the server, which helps to easily identify the last data sent to the gauge.
-For more information, read the {% linkTo tutorials/chart-guide/real-time-charts/adding-data-stamp.md %} article.</td>
+For more information, read the (/chart-guide/real-time-charts/adding-data-stamp) article.</td>
   </tr>
 </table>